mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

 ### Enter should submit your form

-One more thing you should always check, is that you can submit the form just using your keyboard.
-Specially when doing an Ember app, you may implement forms that don't include an actual `form` element.
+Another thing to keep an eye out for, is that you can submit the form just using your keyboard.
+Especially when developing an Ember app, you may implement forms that don't include an actual `form` element.
 Wether that's the case or not, at least the submit button should respond to `Enter`, and why not... even the other fields.

-This is by no means a comprehensive list, there are other accessibility considerations to have in mind when working with forms, like making sure errors are detected by the screen reader, that custom components behave well when using just the keyboard, etc. The important thing to remember is you're not alone in this, there are [tools](https://github.com/ember-a11y/ember-a11y) and
+This is by no means a comprehensive list, there are other accessibility considerations to have in mind when working with forms, such as making sure errors are detected by the screen reader, that custom components behave well when using just the keyboard, etc. The important thing to remember is you're not alone in this, there are [tools](https://github.com/ember-a11y/ember-a11y) and